enricobn/rasm/howto.md

+# How to

 ## gdb

-- Show 4 words in the stack in gdb
-  gdb> x/4xw $sp
+- Show 4 words in the stack in gdb gdb> x/4xw $sp
 - print registers
   info registers